 The Arctic and Antarctic environments are fragile.
 It takes years to replace trampled plants on the tundra because the growing season is only a couple of months long at best.
 The conundrum is that a growing human population yearns for going to unspoiled places.
 However, as more of us go to these unspoiled places, we risk spoiling them.
 As a result, regulation is necessary to limit environmental degradation.
 A recent article in the Guardian about Antarctica brings this home.
 Although current restrictions on tourism are adequate, as the number of tourists continue to grow, tighter restrictions will be necessary to preserve this environment and its wildlife.
 The forty or so tour companies currently bringing in tourists to Antarctica will surely oppose this.

-When I went to the sub-Arctic tundra last August I said that I chose it over Antarctica and other exotic places because few go to the north.
-I have no desire to go back to crowded Europe (though I do like its museums).
+When I went to the sub-Arctic tundra in August 2015 I said that I chose it over Antarctica and other exotic places because few go to the north.
 I want to experience nature rather than civilization, something people in much smaller populations would have taken for granted before the advent of the industrial revolution.

 Despite corporate resistance, we have become more effective at protecting wilderness areas around the world.
 Unfortunately, we are less effective at protecting our atmosphere and agricultural areas.
 Most pundits tell us that there is still time so solve our environmental challenges.
 As for me, I am cautiously pessimistic.
 Although there have been significant pollution and environmental protection policies put into place over the past forty years, recent international efforts are not likely to reduce fossil fuel emissions necessary for halting global warming over the next century.
 Instability in the Middle East, mass migrations to Europe, terrorism, and now Brexit will hinder a focused international effort to curb global emissions.